inpercima/feature-app/README.md

 All options have to bet set in the environment files but some of them do not need to be changed.
 All defaults refer to the development environment file (`environment.ts`).
-All deviations are described in addition as `staging` and `production`.
+All deviations are described in addition as `mock` and `production`.

 ### Table of contents